... Coaching Shared Knowledge Dismiss

 The biggest aspect that goes against this system is pretty evident- it is very defensive and could easily go wrong if it hasn’t been mastered.
 In the attacking phase, at least 1 or two midfielders must stay at the back to provide defensive cover in case of transitions, there is a need for the wing backs to be high up the pitch acting like normal wingers.

-On the right side, where Moses has been converted from an attacker into a wingback, Conte used César Azpilicueta as a right center-back.
+On the right side, where Moses was converted from an attacker into a wingback, Conte used César Azpilicueta as a right center-back.
 The Spaniard is a fullback by trade, which means he is more comfortable defending in wide areas than his central defensive colleagues, making him the perfect candidate to provide cover behind Moses.

 And if either wingback gets caught too far up the pitch, they usually have some cover from central midfield, too.
 A brilliant example was Kanté at Chelsea.
 A player with a huge amount of energy capable of covering a lot of space and provide defensive balance to the pushing up full backs.
 In case the preferred formation is the 3 – 4 – 3 there is a need of two defensive midfielders very skillful both on the attacking and the defending aspect and also with the ability to stop the opponent’s counter attack.

-The team has to work in unison to avoid being exposed in case of a ball loss and quick transition from the opponent.
+The team has to work collectively to avoid being exposed in case of a ball loss and quick transition from the opponent.
 That meant that the full-backs also had to operate as left and right backs to ensure that they weren’t left short on numbers down the wings.
 The opponent knows that the gaps will be in the wide lanes, behind the wing backs mostly in the phase of transitions.
-A well-trained team with high fast attackers can expose a team playing with back three.
-To use a system with 3 defenders requires fast players capable to defend 1 v 1 in large spaces or of stole a 1 v 2 situation and wait for help.

 Nowadays there are a number of players that have made this role their own, but that has been down more so to the evolution of full-backs and what they are required to do.